 Question: "Hi guys, I have a client here I’m sharing your coffee with, and she started talking about mold and mycotoxin-free beans which are supposedly sold by Bulletproof Coffee / Dave Asprey, etc.

 What are your thoughts on mold in relation to coffee?
 Thank you, P.M."

 Thanks for reaching out, and great questions here!

 The short answer is yes: molds are problematic in commodity coffees and several foods, nuts, grains, organ meats, and spices.
 And, yes, if you're buying 10% Hawaiian blends, bottom shelf blends, or instant coffees, then you should be concerned.
 Does that describe you?
 No?
 Read on...

 From a marketing perspective, it's impressive how the Bulletproof coffee team has managed to gaslight so many smart, health-conscious coffee lovers.
 They've created a product built on fear for which Bulletproof coffee is the only solution.

 A good analogy would be if I were to announce that our Hawaiian coffees were the only Fair Trade Hawaiian coffees available.
 Next, I show you our Fair Trade certification and charge you 20% more because of it.

-That kind of gaslighting is exactly what Asprey and Bulletproof coffee has done with the problem of mycotoxins in coffee.
+That kind of gaslighting is exactly what Asprey and Bulletproof coffee have done with the problem of mycotoxins in coffee.